dgrothman/theinnerjourney/docs/C7-SelfEsteem/Handout.md

     * The Rescue stage is also painful and done in anger
   * Rescuer and Persecutor are opposite extremes of victim
   * All roles eventually lead back to victim
-  * Many familys only communicate in this way
+  * Many family's only communicate in this way
   * We all have a starting position
   * We can act out this drama triangle in our everyday relations
   * We can act out this drama triangle internally within our thoughts